dustinpfister/blog_posts/_posts/lodash_nth.md

 Any number value that is given outside the range of the array will just be converted to whatever the corresponding index would work out to.

 ### 1.3 - The index of method

+Another method in lodash that works this way with negative index values would be the [lodash index of method](/2019/06/26/lodash_indexof/).

 ```js
  var arr = ['fear','man','foo','man','chew'];